great-expectations/great_expectations/docs/docusaurus/docs/cloud/deploy/deploy_gx_agent.md

 import TabItem from '@theme/TabItem';
 import Tabs from '@theme/Tabs';

+The GX Agent is used to run an [agent-enabled deployment](/cloud/deploy/deployment_patterns.md#agent-enabled-deployment) of GX Cloud.
+If you are running a fully hosted or read-only deployment, you do not need to deploy the GX Agent.

-:::info
+:::info Enable the GX Agent

-For access to the GX Agent, reach out to Support at support@greatexpectations.io.
+The GX Agent, and agent-enabled deployments, are not available by default in GX Cloud.
+To enable the GX Agent for your GX Cloud organization, reach out to GX Support at support@greatexpectations.io.

 :::

-GX Cloud is a fully hosted data quality solution and you do not need to deploy the GX Agent to make use of its full suite of features.
-However, you can optionally deploy the GX Agent to exert additional control over how users access GX Cloud and how data is accessed by GX Cloud processes.

-The GX Agent is an intermediary between GX Cloud and your organization's data stores.
-GX Cloud does not connect directly to your data with this deployment option, and all data access occurs within the GX Agent.
+The GX Agent serves as an intermediary between GX Cloud and your organization's data stores.
+GX Cloud does not connect directly to your data in an agent-enabled deployment, and all data access occurs within the GX Agent.
 GX Cloud sends jobs to the GX Agent, the GX Agent executes these jobs against your data, and then sends the job results to GX Cloud.

-A local deployment of the GX Agent will allow you to test GX Cloud setup or processes from a single machine before moving to a shared production deployment.
-Alternatively, you can deploy the GX Agent to your development environment and leverage GX Cloud while connecting to Data Sources using your organization's cloud infrastructure, for enhanced control and security.
+A [local deployment](?env-type=local#deploy-the-gx-agent) of the GX Agent will allow you to test GX Cloud setup or processes from a single machine before moving to a shared production deployment.
+Alternatively, you can run the GX Agent in your [deployment environment](?env-type=deployment#deploy-the-gx-agent) and leverage GX Cloud while connecting to Data Sources using your organization's environment and infrastructure, for enhanced control and security.

-### GX Agent versioning
-GX uses a date-based versioning format for its weekly GX Agent Docker image releases: `YYYYMMMDD.#` for stable releases and `YYYYMMDD.#.dev#` for pre-releases.
-GX uses the `stable` and `dev` Docker image tags to identify the release type.
-The `stable` tag indicates the image is fully tested and ready for use.
-The `dev` tag indicates a pre-release image.
-This documentation assumes you're using the latest `stable` GX Agent Docker image.

 ## Prerequisites

 - You have a [GX Cloud account](https://greatexpectations.io/cloud).
-- You have reached out to Support at support@greatexpectations.io to request a GX Agent deployment.
+- You have reached out to GX Support at support@greatexpectations.io to request a GX Agent deployment.
+- You have a [Docker instance](https://docs.docker.com/get-docker/) or [kubectl](https://kubernetes.io/docs/tasks/tools/).

 ## Get your access token and organization ID